bltarkany/Crystal-Collector/README.md

 In this project, you'll create another fun and interactive game for web browsers.
 This app will dynamically update your HTML pages with the jQuery library.

-## Reiterating jQuery concepts

-1. Improving abilities to change html through javascript/jQuery
-2. Further use of global functions
-3. Adding shortened syntax to the full game play process by using functions
-4. Emphasizing the use of values

 ### Overview